 Home and Community-Based Services (HCBS) provided through waivers are in addition to a member's Health First Colorado benefits and Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services.
 The CHRP and CES waivers are two of four children's services waivers offered in Colorado.
-HCBS waivers provide extra benefits to help your child remain in your home and community.
+HCBS waivers provide extra benefits to help children remain at home and in the community.
 Each waiver program offers different benefits to specific populations that meet special eligibility criteria.
-In order to qualify for the waiver, your child must meet waiver criteria and the appropriate level of care, as determined by the State prescribed assessment tools.
+In order to qualify for the waiver, the child must meet waiver criteria and the appropriate level of care, as determined by the State prescribed assessment tools.
 Please see the Children's HCBS Waiver Chart on the Long-Term Services and Supports Training page for an explanation of all children's waivers.